 Viewers will believe those low ratings to be a true assessment of the firm, and they might think the organization doesn’t care about how poorly it is perceived if the company isn’t responding to feedback.

 Investment organizations should keep track of feedback across all online platforms, positive and negative.
-Positive reviews strengthen a firm’s online currency, and good reviews can be shared and promoted.
+Positive reviews strengthen an investment firm’s online presence, and good reviews can be shared and promoted.

 Negative reviews, on the other hand, should be handled differently.

 A dissatisfied client may post a review that the firm failed to deliver the results it promised to them.
 A disgruntled former employee may have been unhappy with leadership and the workplace atmosphere.
 In both cases, firms should respond, giving their side of the story when context is required.